 We are in an age where almost all of our experiences are mitigated by some form of digital device.
 This reality comes with some benefits like increased connectedness to others, access to information, but it also detaches us the truths we feel intuitively...discerned through meditative experiences and critical self-reflection.

 Thinking Inside the Box consists of a series of modular and Pop-up-able 10X10ft cubes that an individual enters, is prompted to reflect and respond to.
-The isolated experience provides an analogue experience separate from outside voices, opinions and screens.
-Each box will isolate the patrons senses in a specific way to trigger different modes of reflection.
+The isolated experience provides an analog experience separate from outside voices, opinions, and screens.
+Each box will isolate the patron's senses in a specific way to trigger different modes of reflection.
 The user will remain in the box for 3-5 minutes.

 Funded by Raleigh-Durham, NC (December 2018)